QACommunity/PublicBugReports/README.md

-# publicbugreports
+# Public Bug Reports

-A collection of bug reports for orgs that don't have a public repository yet
+> A collection of bug reports for orgs that don't have a public repository yet